Capitalize! The DisCon III Fan Fund

 - Attendees and Participants from Marginalized Communities:

-Funds donated to Capitalize! will be used to provide memberships and travel stipends in the amount of $500 to fans and participants who are BIPOC, LGBTQ, and/or from other groups that have been historically underrepresented within the Worldcon community.
+Funds donated to Capitalize! will be used to provide memberships and travel stipends in the amount of up to $500 to fans and participants who are BIPOC, LGBTQ, disabled, and/or from other groups that have been historically underrepresented within the Worldcon community.
 The stipend amount represents our estimate of average accommodation expenses for someone in a shared double room, but stipends can be used as needed by the recipient for travel expenses.
 Depending on the level of funds contributed, DisCon III will offer this assistance to as many eligible attendees from marginalized communities living outside the Washington, DC region as we can.

 Although we recognize that this does not address all of the reasons these fans have not participated in the past, DisCon III wishes to lessen the financial barriers of attendance for fans from these groups and enable them to join the big tent that we call Worldcon.